Troubleshooting assessment and evidence collection issues

 My assessment creation failed

 If your assessment creation fails, it could be because you selected too many AWS accounts in your assessment scope.
 If you're using AWS Organizations, Audit Manager can support up to 200 member accounts in the scope of a single assessment.
-If you exceed this number, the assessment creation might fail.
-As a workaround, you can run multiple assessments with different accounts in scope for each assessment.
+If you exceed this number, the assessment creation will fail.
+As a workaround, you can run multiple assessments with different accounts in scope for each assessment up to 250 unique member accounts across all assessments.

 What happens if I remove an in-scope account from my organization?